jlaamanen/signally/README.md

 send(event: string, ...messages: string[])
 ```

-Send an event by adding a new file in the `.signally` buffer directory.
+Send an event by adding a new file in the buffer directory.

 Used by the CLI command, but can also be imported and invoked programmatically.

 ## CLI